Fit-and-Brawl-Gym/fit-brawl/SECURITY-UPDATE-REQUIRED.md

 # 🔒 CRITICAL SECURITY UPDATE REQUIRED

 ## What Happened?
 The `.env` file containing sensitive credentials (database passwords, email credentials) was accidentally committed to the git repository.
-We have removed it from the entire git history to prevent security breaches.
+Additionally, the `vendor/` directory and `uploads/` files (user avatars, receipts, etc.) were also tracked in git when they shouldn't have been.
+We have removed all of these from the git repository to prevent security breaches and reduce repository size.

 ## What You MUST Do NOW